Saint Petersburg: Cityscape

 Many notable landmarks are to the west and south of the Admiralty Building, including the Trinity Cathedral, Mariinsky Palace, Hotel Astoria, famous Mariinsky Theatre, New Holland Island, Saint Isaac's Cathedral, the largest in the city, and Senate Square, with the Bronze Horseman, 18th-century equestrian monument to Peter the Great, which is considered among the city's most recognisable symbols.
 Other symbols of Saint Petersburg include the weather vane in the shape of a small ship on top of the Admiralty's golden spire and the golden angel on top of the Peter and Paul Cathedral.
 The Palace Bridge drawn at night is yet another symbol of the city.

 From April to November, 22 bridges across the Neva and main canals are drawn to let ships pass in and out of the Baltic Sea according to a schedule.
 It was not until 2004 that the first high bridge across the Neva, which does not need to be drawn, Big Obukhovsky Bridge, was opened.
-The most remarkable bridges of our days are Korabelny and Petrovsky cable-stayed bridges, which form the most spectacular part of the city toll road, Western High-Speed Diameter.
-There are hundreds of smaller bridges in Saint Petersburg spanning numerous canals and distributaries of the Neva, some of the most important of which are the Moika, Fontanka, Griboyedov Canal, Obvodny Canal, Karpovka, and Smolenka.
+Two bridges regarded as remarkable for their infrastructural significance are the Korabelny and Petrovsky cable-stayed bridges, which form a significant part of the city toll road, the Western High-Speed Diameter.
+These bridges were developed to reduce congestion and quicken travel times across the metropolis.
+There are hundreds of smaller bridges in Saint Petersburg spanning numerous canals and distributaries of the Neva, some of the most important of which are the Moyka, Fontanka, Griboyedov Canal, Obvodny Canal, Karpovka, and Smolenka.
 Due to the intricate web of canals, Saint Petersburg is often called Venice of the North.
 The rivers and canals in the city centre are lined with granite embankments.
 The embankments and bridges are separated from rivers and canals by granite or cast iron parapets.